When Rome’s fountains run dry

 If the city fails to act, strict rationing during the ever-longer dry season is on the horizon.
 Water rationing during the 2017 drought was narrowly avoided but would have impacted 1.5 million people.
 A measure of this type would most severely impact low-income citizens.
 During the 2022 drought, the city council and the Acea utility company disclosed a plan in which water would be first cut from the villages and towns in the capital’s province, then from the poorest, high-density suburbs on the eastern and southern sides of Rome, including Tor Bella Monaca and the seaside neighborhood of Ostia.
 The city center-that is, the area most tourists visit-would be the last to suffer from water cuts.
 Although purified low-quality (yet drinkable) water from the polluted Tiber could be used during an extreme drought, the cost of treating it could be prohibitive.
 Eventually, unless conservation efforts are undertaken, everybody in and around Rome will suffer from the water crisis.

 Queen of the waters.
-Thousands of fountains can been across Italy’s capital, including more than 2,000 drinking fountains-more than any other city in the world.
+Thousands of fountains can be seen across Italy’s capital, including more than 2,000 drinking fountains-more than any other city in the world.
 Photos by Federico Ambrosini

 A hotter, drier climate.
 Rome has always been warm most of the year, but with climate change, it is trending even hotter.
 In its latest bulletin, AUBAC reported that temperatures in the city and its surroundings stayed above the average for 80 percent of this year, with a 1.4 degree Celsius (2.52 degrees Fahrenheit) general increase.
 It also rained 25 percent less in the last 12 months compared to the last 30 years.